rwu-exelixis/python-graph-visualization/docs/source/integration.rst

 The other nodes will be scaled linearly between these two values according to their relative size.
 This can be useful if node sizes vary a lot, or are all very small or very big.

-There is also an option to rename columns that will map to key pairs in `Node.properties`.
-This can be done by providing a map from column names to the desired property names as the optional `rename_properties` argument.

 Example
 ~~~~~~~